duongtuanhiep/basic-vaadin-crud/README.md

 ## Installation

 This project is a spring boot project using maven.
-You can clone this project to your local computer andd import into your local Spring Tool Suite as maven project.
+You can download this project to your local computer andd import into your local Spring Tool Suite as maven project.

 ## Usage